 The lead boat also usually comes with a hostess that often acts as your tour guide at the various anchorages.
 This enables you to explore all the relevant and interesting places at each destination without getting lost, or wondering what to do.
 The lead boat crew is also generally very knowledgeable of each anchorage destinations, and will often suggest great local restaurants and shops unknown to the common tourist.

 As opposed to the "normal" bareboat charter, flotillas offer a great way to meet new people and socialize.
 In the evenings when everyone is anchored up, there are usually social gatherings, which are great if you have kids because they will always have someone to play with.
 It is also fun for the adults to enjoy diners and conversations with the other families or couples.
 Families in flotillas often relish being with others in the evenings, but also enjoy living as a family unit onboard for the voyages during the daytime.
 Flotillas, like bareboat charters, are a great way for your family (or friends) to rekindle and strengthen bonds without driving each other crazy 100% of the time!

 Flotilla's are generally for inexperienced sailors and people that don't want to worry about navigation, moorings, or challenging seas.
 If you are an experienced sailor and want more independence, or if you simply prefer traveling in smaller groups (or alone), flotillas are not the best choice.

-Sailing in Greece will offer you the chance to visit masterpieces of nature and swimming places.
+Sailing in Greece will offer you the chance to visit masterpieces of nature and swimming places via flotilla sailing holidays.
 Every itinerary to the Greek islands feels unique each time, no matter how many times you have done it.
 This is why it is very rare for someone to sail the Greek seas once only.
 Feel free to browse our fleet and contact us for more info.
 We guarantee your sailing experience!
 We are always ready to discuss your plans or specific needs and help you prepare your next sailing trip!